HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Script injection is a pattern where an [`HTMLScriptElement`](https://developer.mozilla.org/docs/Web/API/HTMLScriptElement) is created in JavaScript using [`document.createElement`](https://developer.mozilla.org/docs/Web/API/Document/createElement) and injected into the DOM with a DOM insertion method.
 Alternatively, `<script>` element markup in a string can be injected into the DOM via the [`innerHTML`](https://developer.mozilla.org/docs/Web/API/Element/innerHTML) method.

-Script injection is a fairly common practice used in a number of scenarios, but the problem with it is that [it defeats the browser's preload scanner](https://web.dev/preload-scanner/#injected-async-scripts) by making the script undiscoverable as the initial HTML payload is parsed.
-This can affect metrics such as [Largest Contentful Paint (LCP)](https://web.dev/lcp/) if the injected script resource is ultimately responsible for rendering markup, which itself can kick off long tasks to parse large chunks of markup on the fly.
+Script injection is a fairly common practice used in a number of scenarios, but the problem with it is that <a hreflang="en" href="https://web.dev/preload-scanner/#injected-async-scripts">it defeats the browser's preload scanner</a> by making the script undiscoverable as the initial HTML payload is parsed.
+This can affect metrics such as <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint (LCP)</a> if the injected script resource is ultimately responsible for rendering markup, which itself can kick off long tasks to parse large chunks of markup on the fly.

 {{ figure_markup(
     image="injected-scripts.png",